“This is precisely the time when artists go to work.

 My Artistic Mission

-I believe in change through creation, through storytelling, and using my work as a vessel for progress.
-Activism and community care are at the core of why I create.
-Let’s begin to envision the world we want to live in on the stage, so we can take bring it to life outside of the theater.
+• I believe in change through creation, through storytelling, and using my work as a vessel for progress.
+Activism and community care are at the core of why I create, and who I create for.
+Let’s begin to envision what’s possible on the stage, so we can bring it to life outside of the theater, together.

-Humanity is dynamic, fluid, intersectional – the representation of it must follow suit.
-Hate and discrimination have no place in creative spaces, as all people are entitled to a space in the room.
+• Humanity is dynamic, fluid, intersectional – the representation of it must follow suit.
+Hate and discrimination have no place in creative spaces, as all people deserve a place and a voice in the room.
 I am committed to building anti-racist, accessible spaces for art making.

-As a director, I’m invested in how we can work with technology to support, and radically heighten the storytelling.
-Projections, VoiceOver, and sound overlaying are some of my current inspirations, and I lead my production teams and casts collaborate with these technical elements.
+• As a director, I’m invested in how the modern theatre can work with technology to support, and radically heighten our storytelling.
+Projections, VoiceOver, and sound overlaying are some of my current inspirations, and are collaborators in the room with my production teams and casts.

-In the age of comfort and excess at the expense of our planet, I aim to hold a mirror up to audiences, and ask them to look deeply into the uncomfortable.
+• In the age of comfort and excess at the expense of our planet, I aim to hold a mirror up to audiences, and ask them to look deeply into their discomfort.
 “At the point of deterioration which our society has reached, it is certain we need a theatre that wakes us up; nerves and heart” -Antonin Artaud

-Adapted from the original text written by Riley Ellis and Charlotte Seaver.
+Adapted from the original text written by Riley J. Ellis and Charlotte Seaver.

 Bitter I, Desdemona’s Child (blood cry), Dir.
 Amaya Zhané